Warning: Each of those characters is a Walking Spoiler. Proceed at your own risk.The Big Bads of Queen's Blade:

 - Mythology Gag: In the videogames, the way he summoned by Aldra resembles the same way how Stands are summoned, since he was intended at first to look like a Stand in his first drafts.

-- Psycho Lesbian: Only in the English Version, see She's a Man in Japan bellow.
+- Psycho Lesbian: Only in the English Version, see She's a Man in Japan below.
+Played brutally straight in the Unlimited reboot, ironically enough.

 - Revenge: His main motivation in the animated adaptation as he wants to get his revenge from Cattleya's family for destroying his physical body in the past, and with Aldra's help, turned Owen into a crystal statue and they do the same with Cattleya.